-Many complain about being ignored and disregarded by someone who is absorbed in their smart phone or other technology.
-This begs the question, does technology make us rude?
+Many complain about being ignored and disregarded by someone who is absorbed in their smartphone or other technology.
+It begs the question, does technology make us rude?

-My thought is, technology and social media is not making us rude, it just makes it easier to be rude.
-Social media networks like twitter or facebook offer a forum where we can communicate relatively uncensored anything we want, whenever we want, to whomever we want.
+My thought is, technology and social media are not making us rude, it just makes it less transparent to be rude.
+Social media networks like twitter or facebook offer a forum where we can communicate relatively uncensored, whenever we want, to whomever we want.
 Many people take the bate and get accustomed to sharing with people things they have no business saying online.

-Add to this, you can maintain a certain anonymity online and give yourself the liberty to say things you would never have the guts to say in public.
+Add to this; you can maintain certain anonymity online and give yourself the liberty to say things you would never have the guts to say in public.

 It's easier to attack others, including the government, online.
-We don't have to back up our proclaimations and we have the freedom to say what we want.
-Sometimes online forums can encourage or set the tone for abusive attacks or negative commentary, which sets people up to participate with an attitude of animosity.
+We don't have to back up our proclamations, and we have the freedom to say what we want.
+Sometimes online forums can encourage or set the tone for offensive attacks or negative commentary, which sets people up to participate with an attitude of animosity.

 Technology is an avenue to be rude.
-Also, it reinforces a host of rude behaviors that allow us to hide behind our devices, ignore others, and disengage from the real world.
+Also, it reinforces a host of abusive behaviors that allow us to hide behind our devices, ignore others, and disengage from the real world.
 Many people like to jump on the bandwagon and add divisive comments to videos, reviews, Facebook posts and more.
 Technology provides a forum that is socially acceptable to express your negative opinions.
 Online forums encourage participation where negative people get rewarded for expressing their views.

 However, my feeling is if you are rude already, social media and technology are just tools to amplify your rudeness.
 If you are a kind, respectful and caring person, this should not change no matter what venue you chose to communicate with.